betterobjects/activeql/docs/queries-and-mutations.md

 nav_order: 50
 ---

-# How to use the GAMA generated GraphQL API
+# How to use the ActiveQL generated GraphQL API

 ## Queries